Plug-and-Play Diffusion Meets ADMM: Dual-Variable Coupling for Robust Medical Image Reconstruction: Background

 \paragraph{The Distributional Conflict.} Reintroducing $\mathbf{u}^{(k)}$ is non-trivial due to the statistical constraints of the denoiser.
 Pretrained diffusion denoisers $\mathcal{D}_\sigma$ rely on a strict AWGN Assumption: they provide a valid MAP estimate \textit{if and only if} the input follows:

 However, the ADMM dual-shifted input $\mathbf{v}^{(k+1)} = \mathbf{x}^{(k+1)} + \mathbf{u}^{(k)}$ inherently contains structured, spatially correlated residuals (accumulated in $\mathbf{u}$).
-This spectral coloring violates the AWGN assumption, pushing the input OOD and causing the diffusion model to hallucinate artifacts as semantic features.
+This spectral coloring violates the AWGN assumption, pushing the input OOD and causing the DMs to hallucinate artifacts as features.